shelleg/ansible-role-prometheus/README.md

 * Prometheus listening on default port of 9090 `http://localhost:9090`
 * Node exporter listening on default port of 9100 `http://localhost:9100/metrics`
 * Alertmanager listening on default port of 9093 `http://localhost:9093`
+* Pushgateway listening on default port of 9091 `http://localhost:9091`

 Role Variables
 --------------